How To Cope With Anxiety Naturally: 5 Ideas To Try Now

-Through time and practice, one can learn to be less anxious and… a little bit braver.
+Through time and practice, one can learn to be less anxious and a little more brave.

-When you feel anxious, it’s important to slow down and take things easy.
+When you feel anxious, it’s essential to slow down and take things easy.

-Here are some of the activities I do when my anxiety level is skyrocketing (and if you want to track your anxiety levels too, take a look at this tracker).
+Here are some of the activities I do when my anxiety is skyrocketing (and if you want to track your anxiety levels too, grab this tracker while you’re here!).

-Had a major stress event?
+Had a major stressful event?
 Maybe a stressful day?
-Month?
+A Month?
 A year?..

 You need to start decompressing.
 Get somewhere comfy as soon as you can and as often as you can.

-The reason it works is very simple – once you make your brain think about pleasurable things, the stress response in your body begins to slowly subside.
+The reason it works is simple – once you make your brain think about pleasurable things, the stress response in your body begins to subside slowly.

 Anything can be useful here – candlelit atmosphere, soothing music, purring cat on your lap, rain sounds, calming guided meditation – anything you like.

-Forget about hair masks or leg shaving – these can wait!
-Try not to think about anything and concentrate only on this amazing feeling on your skin.
+Forget about hair masks or leg shaving, these can wait!
+Try not to think about anything and concentrate only on this fantastic feeling on your skin.

-I usually sit in my shower for good 30 minutes (I know it’s wasteful but sometimes anxiety needs such measures) and, even though it doesn’t remove my problems, it relieves tight muscles and I feel a little better immediately.
+I like to sit in my shower for good 30 minutes (I know it’s wasteful, but sometimes it’s the only thing that helps) and even though it doesn’t wash away my problems, it relieves tight muscles and that’s enough to feel a little better immediately.

 Another way to deeply relax is by using high-quality essential oil blends.